 After the meeting took place where Mr. Babcock presented his findings, the Lake Management Committee was fully adopted by the community.

-Today, this all volunteer group exists in two distinct parts: First is The Lake Maxinkuckee Environmental Fund, Inc. (LMEF) – an eight member Board of Directors who oversee the fund raising efforts, manages those funds, and gives final approval to the environmental efforts on an annual basis.
-These members serve staggered terms of three years each and meet at least four times per year.
+Today, this all volunteer group still exists.
+The governing board is The Lake Maxinkuckee Environmental Fund, Inc. (LMEF) – an eight member Board of Directors who oversee the fund raising efforts, manages those funds, and gives final approval to the environmental efforts on an annual basis.
+These members serve terms of three years each and meet at least four times per year.
 They are:

-Litt Clark, President – Merritt Becker, Vice President – Dave Haist, Treasurer
+Merrit Becker, President - Chris Kline, Vice President – Dave Haist, Treasurer

-Allen Chesser, Council Chair – Marabeth Levett, Immediate Past President
+Allen Chesser, Council Chair – Jim Sturman - Jerry Semler

 The second group is the ten member Lake Maxinkuckee Environmental Council (LMEC) whose members decide the annual environmental efforts presented to the board, and carry out those projects when approved.
 This group is the one that represents the community as a whole, they are on the front lines of the protection efforts focused on Lake Maxinkuckee.
 Following are their names and their affiliation to the community and the council: